mayersgm/Neoden4-File-Creator/neoden4-user-guide.md

 ### 2. Launch Application
 1. Important Change file paths at the following line locations:76, 790 and 1133
+2. Depending on your os you may need to change the screen size on line 3000
 ```bash
 python3 N4_CSV_Creator_v2i.py
 ```